Corcelles-sur-Chavornay: Economy

 As of In 2010 2010, Corcelles-sur-Chavornay had an unemployment rate of 4.1%.
 As of 2008, there were 40 people employed in the primary economic sector and about 12 businesses involved in this sector.
 No one was employed in the secondary sector.
 39 people were employed in the tertiary sector, with 11 businesses in this sector.
 There were 148 residents of the municipality who were employed in some capacity, of which females made up 48.6% of the workforce.

 In 2008 the total number of full-time equivalent jobs was 61.
 The number of jobs in the primary sector was 30, of which 16 were in agriculture and 14 were in forestry or lumber production.
 There were no jobs in the secondary sector.
 The number of jobs in the tertiary sector was 31.
 In the tertiary sector; 7 or 22.6% were in wholesale or retail sales or the repair of motor vehicles, 3 or 9.7% were in a hotel or restaurant, 1 was in the information industry, 3 or 9.7% were technical professionals or scientists, 4 or 12.9% were in education and 11 or 35.5% were in health care.

 In 2000, there were 19 workers who commuted into the municipality and 102 workers who commuted away.
 The municipality is a net exporter of workers, with about 5.4 workers leaving the municipality for every one entering.
 Of the working population, 4.7% used public transportation to get to work, and 67.6% used a private car.

 Religion

 From the 2000 census, 45 or 14.8% were Roman Catholic, while 181 or 59.3% belonged to the Swiss Reformed Church.
 Of the rest of the population, there was 1 individual who belongs to the Christian Catholic Church, and there was 1 individual who belongs to another Christian church.
 There were 2 individuals who were Buddhist, 1 person who was Hindu and 3 individuals who belonged to another church.
-46 (or about 15.08% of the population) belonged to no church, are [Agnosticism|agnostic] or atheist, and 25 individuals (or about 8.20% of the population) did not answer the question.
+46 (or about 15.08% of the population) belonged to no church, are agnostic or atheist, and 25 individuals (or about 8.20% of the population) did not answer the question.